openrewrite/rewrite-docs/docs/recipes/io/quarkus/updates/core/quarkus37/changemavencompilerannotationprocessorgroupidandartifactid.md

       versionPattern: '-jre'
 ```

-Now that `com.yourorg.ChangeMavenCompilerAnnotationProcessorGroupIdAndArtifactIdExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-third-party:0.12.1 in your build file:
+Now that `com.yourorg.ChangeMavenCompilerAnnotationProcessorGroupIdAndArtifactIdExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-third-party:{{VERSION_REWRITE_THIRD_PARTY}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">